CallocGD/GD-Reverse-Engineering-Scripts/README.md

 - [ ] find all `std::basic_string` functions, this script aims to find all the std::basic_string functions and write all the signatures in correctly.
 This one has a higher difficulty then the __Fix floats and other signatures script__ .

-- [ ] One or two tutorials on how to use DumpAllVirtuals.java and make_vtables2.py to send vtables to Ghidra android decompilation
+- [ ] One or two tutorials on how to use DumpAllVirtuals.java and make_vtables3.py to send vtables to Ghidra android decompilation

+- [ ] Function to C++ Converter (Kinda Wishful thinking) this would cleanup maybe some of the std::string slop and CCPoint slop and try and turn everything into valid C++ code for you to copy+paste.